shakthirohanr/cryptonite_taskphase2_shakthi/picoctf/Reverse_Engineering.md

 ### Thought process and approach

-Firstly I donwloaded the `debugger0_a` file from the website.
+Firstly I downloaded the `debugger0_a` file from the website.
 I used the `file` command to check what kind of a file it is.

 ```
 debugger0_a: ELF 64-bit LSB pie executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=15a10290db2cd2ec0c123cf80b88ed7d7f5cf9ff, for GNU/Linux 3.2.0, not stripped